 - The UK health and social care system relies on the care of professionals from other countries.
 We aim to do everything we can to support overseas candidates with their registration for UK practice.
 We continued to process applications from overseas applicants wishing to join our register.
 Due to advice from the UK Government, all OSCE tests were suspended from 23 March.
 All three OSCE test centres in the UK reopened on Monday 20 July 2020. - We have received concerns regarding professionals with temporary registration being required to pass the objective structured clinical examination (OSCE) in order to obtain permanent registration.
-Passing the OSCE is an important part of ensuring that those joining our permanent register meet our standards and can practise without the conditions or supervision that were necessary for temporary registration, and an important safeguard for those professionals themselves as

-- well as the public.
+Passing the OSCE is an important part of ensuring that those joining our permanent register meet our standards and can practise without the conditions or supervision that were necessary for temporary registration, and an important safeguard for those professionals themselves as well as the public.
 Initial reports indicate that those who worked with temporary registration appeared to be better prepared for the test and achieved slightly better pass rates. - We recognise that many of the candidates are from BAME backgrounds and how important it is that people feel safe and supported when taking their test.
-This has been a key consideration in all our decision-making, and our test centre partners have worked hard to carry out rigorous Covid-19 risk assessments and to ensure that testing has resumed in a safe, socially distanced way. - We recently published our analysis of those with Covid-19 temporary registration, which found that overseas qualified professionals included more people from Asian or Black ethnic groups and more people under 40, while returning professionals were older and mainly white, with more people declaring a disability.
+This has been a key consideration in all our decision-making, and our test centre partners have worked hard to carry out rigorous Covid-19 risk assessments and to ensure that testing has resumed in a safe, socially distanced way. - 22 .
+Prior to the pandemic we were piloting running the computer based test (the CBT) online.
+This enables candidates to take the test at home rather than at a test centre.
+While we update our systems to move beyond the pilot we are allowing candidates to sit the online test if they're struggling to attend a test centre due to Covid-19 or local restrictions and lockdowns. - We previously published our analysis of those with Covid-19 temporary registration, which found that overseas qualified professionals included more people from Asian or Black ethnic groups and more people under 40, while returning professionals were older and mainly white, with more people declaring a disability.